Please enjoy the video before your float - also there are more tips below to help you prepare for the best float.

 Breathing - Your breath can be an amazing tool for calming the mind and relaxing the body.
 Try to slow everything down with some deep, long breathes; once you settle into your experience try less to manipulate the breath and more just observing it.

 MOVEMENT - Avoid excessive movement in the tank; it will prevent full relaxation and therefore many benefits of floating.
 Also, the more you move, the more likely you are to get salt water in your eyes and/or mouth.
 The tank's strong Epsom salt solution has an unpleasant taste and will sting the eyes.
-If this happens, slowly exit the tank and rinse your face in the shower.
+If this happens, there is a facecloth and fresh water available in the pod.